Xilinx/Vitis_Libraries/vision/docs/src/api-reference.rst

 per word, maximum number of rows and columns of the image.
 The following table lists the template parameters and their descriptions:

-.. table:: Table xf::cv::Mat Template Parameter Descriptions
+.. table:: Table: xf::cv::Mat Template Parameter Descriptions

    +---------------+------------------------------------------------------+
    | Parameters    | Description                                          |